 Please click on the following link to view the requirements: https://www.philembassy.no/consular-services/passport

 Yes, except for minors who are below 18 years old at the time of application – their passports will be valid for only 5 years.

-If you are only renewing your passport, and your passport is an electronic or ePassport, (maroon with microchip logo on cover), you do not need your Birth Certificate.
+If you are only renewing your passport with no changes in information on the passport, you do not need your Birth Certificate.

-However, if you are applying for a new passport, or renewing an older passport (green, brown, maroon without microchip logo), or replacing a lost passport, you need to present your original Birth Certificate issued on Security Paper from the Philippine Statistics Authority (PSA).
+However, if you are applying for a passport for the first time, or replacing a lost passport, you need to present your original Birth Certificate issued on Security Paper from the Philippine Statistics Authority (PSA).